tttiuem2k3/AI_Agent_for_ALL/README.md

-# ASOFT_AI_SERVICES
+# TTT_AI_SERVICES

-ASOFT AI Services is the Python AI platform developed by ASOFT for ERPX.
+TTT AI Services is the Python AI platform developed by TTT for ERPX.
 It provides the agent runtime, model integrations, tools, and service APIs needed to add AI capabilities to the ERPX ecosystem.